General Education Requirements

 - Credit limits.
 Although we do not limit the number of Activity courses a student can take, only 4 credits may be applied to the 120 credits needed for graduation.
 All credit limits are listed on the back-side of the GER Worksheets.

-- Count total credits and Upper Division credits.
+- Count total credits and upper division credits (300-level and above).
 Calculate how many credits are still needed in each category.

 Majors, minors and options are noted on a student’s transcript, specializations are not.
 Talk with students about what they hope to accomplish by having additional credentials.
-The student may also need to speak with a Financial Aid counselor about the implications of additional credits or semesters.
+The student may also need to speak with a financial aid specialist about the implications of additional credits or semesters.